clakech/lint-commited/README.md

 }
 ```

-This config will execute `npm run my-task` with the list of currently commited files passed as arguments.
+This config will execute `npm run my-task` with the list of currently committed files passed as arguments.

-So, considering you did modify `file1.ext` and `file2.ext`, lint-commited will run the following command:
+So, considering you did modify `file1.ext` and `file2.ext`, lint-committed will run the following command:

 `npm run my-task -- file1.ext file2.ext`